Burnie Glacier Chalet

 Burnie Glacier Chalet is located near Smithers in northern British Columbia.
 It has spectacular, rugged alpine terrain with beautiful ski runs that range in nature from gentle glacier runs that can be done in most conditions to steep tree runs for high hazard days, to incredible ski mountaineering trips high into the alpine.

 The Chalet is a simple but beautiful timber frame building, warmed by a beautiful wood burning kitchen stove with spectacular views of the towering Hut Peak, Burnie Glacier, Solitaire Ski Peaks and Lakehead Peak.
 It was built by Christoph Dietzfelbinger and a team of friends in the early 2000s.
-There are four bedrooms, each sleeping from 2 to 4 guests and including two double beds if there are any couples in the group.
-Pillows, sheets, and duvets are provided.
-You are encouraged to bring a couple of your own towels (one for using in the sauna, the other for drying off after your shower), although towels are available at the lodge in case you forget.
+With the 2022 renovation Burnie now has five bedrooms, 4 doubles and 1 triple, as well as an expanded communal space and kitchen.

 Burnie Glacier Chalet is perfectly situated for ski touring below the Burnie and Solitaire Glaciers and offers quick access to 700 m tree runs and 1400 m glacier runs that rise directly from the Chalet.
 In fact most of the runs ski right back to the Chalet with no uphill travel at the end of the day!